 We went back in the shop to buy a beach towel since neither of us had one.
 I tried to convince Joe to buy a really good bouncy ball but it was 7 euro and he said no.

 We went to breakfast at a spot next to a photo shoot.
 There was a full crew out by this little beach and they were shooting these two models in swimwear.
 We tried to half watch.
 It wasn’t all that interesting but it was the only show in town.
 Joe got the poached eggs and I got an omelette with local goat cheese.
 Very tasty.

 We finished eating and headed out for Kastanas beach.
 A (nudist) beach according to google maps.
 As we would learn throughout the day, this is a meaningless distinction.
 Every beach is a nude beach, especially if you’re an old man.

 We chattered our teeth down the long trail to the beach, happy to have the older bikes.
-I remember seeing people on rented ATV’s and thinking that four-wheelers were a vulgar, brutish option and wondering why any self respecting rider would make that choice over the grace and beauty of a scooter.
+Earlier I remember seeing people on rented ATV’s and thinking that four-wheelers were a vulgar, brutish option and wondering why any self respecting rider would make that choice over the grace and agility of a scooter.
 The answer came to me as I tried to rattle my bike to pieces.
 Joe actually lost his back reflector right as we got to the bottom.